-The third school on the list is Shinjuku Japanese Language Institute or the Shinjuku Nihongo Gakko (SNG) in Japanese.
+The third school on the list of language schools in Tokyo is Shinjuku Japanese Language Institute, or the Shinjuku Nihongo Gakko (SNG) in Japanese.
 Established in 1975, it is one of the oldest and most famous schools in Tokyo.

 If you're looking for diversity and special language programs...